YussufSassi/re01/explanation.md

 - User enters a password
 - check_key function is called
-- It checks if the string is between greater than 7 but less than 11
+- It checks if the string is greater than 7 but less than 11
-- It then adds up the ascii values of each character and allows the user to enter if the sum of the password's ascii characters is greater than or equal to 1000
+- It then adds up the ascii values of each character and outputs a success message if the sum of the password's ascii characters is greater than or equal to 1000